expo-dev/expositor/readme.md

 ## In Progress

 - **HCE Bootstrapping**&ensp;The neural network is currently trained from positions scored with Stockfish.
-I'm nearly done writing and training an evaluator with some of the personality of early versions of Expositor; then I'll train a network from positions scored by Expositor using that evaluator, then train another network from positions scored using the previous network, and so on.
+I'm nearly done writing and training an evaluator with a personality that is true to her existing versions, past and present; then I'll train a network from positions scored by Expositor using that evaluator, then train another network from positions scored using the previous network, and so on.

 ## Planned